wvteijlingen/PHP-Asset/README.md

+####This is very much a work in progress.
+I do not recommend using PHP-Asset in production yet.

 PHPAsset
 ========
 PHPAsset simplifies the storing and transforming of 'assets'.
 An asset can be anything: an image, a PDF, an audio file, a simple text file, etc. It uses chainable transformers to transform these assets.
 For example: you can create a chain that resizes an image, masks it and adds a glossy reflection.
 Or, it trims an audio file and adds compression, it's up to you!